jewettaij/visfd/doc/doc_filter_mrc.md

 *(using [3D tensor voting](https://www.ncbi.nlm.nih.gov/pubmed/24625523))*.
 It can also detect point-like (or sphere-like) **blobs**.
 *(* **WARNING:** *The detection of curves is experimental as of 2021-6-21.)*
+*(Note: In this documentation, I use the words "image" and "tomogram" interchangeably.
+A tomogram is a 3-D image.)*

 **filter_mrc** can be used local minima-finding, clustering, and [classic watershed segmentation](https://imagej.net/Classic_Watershed).